openware/opendax/README.md

 ```

 ## Happy trading with OpenDAX!
-If you have any comments, feedback and suggestions, we are happy to hear from you here at GitHub or at [openware.com](https://www.openware.com/)
+If you have any comments, feedback and suggestions, we are happy to hear from you here at GitHub or here: [crypto exchange software](https://www.openware.com/)